 \section{Introduction}

-The main objective of this paper is to build a connection between labeled plane trees and increasing plane trees based on the notation of improper edges in labeled plane trees.
+This paper aims to build a connection between labeled plane trees and increasing plane trees based on the notion of improper edges in labeled plane trees.
 Recall that a plane tree is a rooted tree in which the children of each node are linearly ordered.
 It is well-known that the number of labeled plane trees with $n$ edges is $(n+1)!C_n$, where $C_n=\frac{1}{n+1}{2n \choose n}$ is the $n$-th Catalan number.
-An increasing plane tree, often referred to as a plane recursive tree, is a tree in which the node labels increase along any path from the root, and the children of every node are linearly ordered.
+An increasing plane tree, often referred to as a plane recursive tree, is a plane tree in which the node labels increase along any path from the root.
 Note that plane recursive trees also appear in literature under the names plane-oriented recursive trees, heap-ordered trees, and sometimes also as scale-free trees.
-It is not hard to see that the number of increasing plane trees with $n$ edges is $(2n-1)!!=1\cdot 3 \cdots (2n-1)$.
+The number of increasing plane trees with $n$ edges is $(2n-1)!!=1\cdot 3 \cdots (2n-1)$.
 It is clear that

-The main objective of this paper is to give a polynomial analogue of \eqref{aa} based on the notion of improper edges in labeled plane trees.
+Our primary goal is to give a polynomial analogue of \eqref{aa} based on the notion of improper edges in labeled plane trees.
 Improper edges of labeled plane trees were introduced by Guo and Zeng \cite{Guo-Zeng-2007} to offer a combinatorial interpretation of the generalized Ramanujan polynomials defined by Chapoton \cite{Chapoton-2002}.
 It is worth noting that Shor \cite{Shor-1995} and Dumont and Ramamonjisoa \cite{Dumont-Ramamonjisoa-1996} independently defined the improper edge of labeled rooted trees, which resulted in a refinement of Cayley's formula.
-Zeng \cite{Zeng-1999} later discovered a link between Shor's polynomials and the Ramanujan polynomials, see Chen, Fu and Wang \cite{Chen-Fu-Wang-2025} and Chen and Yang \cite{Chen-Yang-2021} for more details.
-Subsequently, Guo and Zeng \cite{Guo-Zeng-2007} extended the notation of improper edges from labeled rooted trees to labeled plane trees.
+Zeng \cite{Zeng-1999} later discovered a link between Shor's polynomials and the Ramanujan polynomials; see Chen, Fu and Wang \cite{Chen-Fu-Wang-2025} and Chen and Yang \cite{Chen-Yang-2021} for more details.
+Subsequently, Guo and Zeng \cite{Guo-Zeng-2007} extended the notion of improper edges from labeled rooted trees to labeled plane trees.